rowan04/python-intermediate-inflammation/README.md

 Here are some key features of Inflam:
 Provide basic statistical analysis
-Ability to work on trail data in CSV format
+Ability to work on trial data in CSV (comma seperated value) format

-## Pre-requistes
+## Pre-requisites
-Inflam requires the following Python packages:
+Inflam requires Python, and the following Python packages:
 - NumPy
 - Matplotlib
+- Pylint
 - Pytest
 - Pytest -cov

-edit here for issue 5